fivehills/Eval_metrics_NLP_LLM/readme.md

 # About
-This project is to overview **Evaluation Metrics for NLP tasks and LLMs** and propose new effective metrics from the significance of statistical analysis
+This project is to overview **Evaluation Metrics for NLP tasks and LLMs performance** and propose new effective metrics based on the significance of statistical analysis.

-# Evaluation Metrics for NLP tasks
+# Evaluation Metrics for NLP Tasks

-## General Metrics
+## Basic Metrics

 For evaluating NLP tasks, the following metrics are often employed.